 Legendary pianist Vladimir Horowitz, conductor Carlo Maria Giulini and The Orchestra of La Scala perform Mozart's Piano Concerto No. 23 in A Major in a studio setting.
 The film also includes discussions, playback sessions and interviews.

 Frans Brüggen and his Orchestra of the Eighteenth Century reinvent the classical masterpieces of Mozart, Haydn, Beethoven and other 18th-century composers by playing them on period instruments and interpreting the music as if it were written yesterday.
 After almost 30 years of traveling all around the globe they now, in their 99th world tour, play Mozart with the spirit, freshness and eagerness of their first concert.
-On the programme are Mozart's final three symphonies including No. 40, the first symphony ever played by Frans Brüggen and his band.
+On the programme are Mozart's final three symphonies, including No. 40, the first symphony ever played by Frans Brüggen and his band.

 Music, Mon Amour delves into the secret of a grand passion – the love of music.
 What makes it irresistible?
 Why can't we live without music?
 In Music, Mon Amour we embark on a search for clues – together with the Israeli singer Yasmin Levy, the Japanese violinist Midori and the German composer Helmut Oehring.
 They reveal their deep love of music and talk of the joy and despair that go with it.
 Their accounts, intimate and affecting, and from widely differing perspectives, convey their existential and contradictory relationship to music.

-Magic was created one starlit night in July 1990, when Luciano Pavarotti, Placido Domingo, and Jose Carreras met onstage at the Baths of Caracalla in Rome and became the Three Tenors .
+Magic was created one starlit night in July 1990, when Luciano Pavarotti, Placido Domingo, and Jose Carreras met onstage at the Baths of Caracalla in Rome and became the Three Tenors.
 800 million people attended this live event which caused the biggest hype ever in the history of classical music.
 They eschewed competitive instincts and cooperated in the spirit of mutual admiration to create one of the greatest musical events ever.
 This concert is an awe-inspiring orgy of greatest hits for the tenor voice.

 This 1985 documentary focuses on conductor Seiji Ozawa and the behind-the-scenes world of the symphony orchestra.
 It communicates the intensity and passion that Ozawa brings to his work as conductor and teacher, and shows him in the context of his relationship with former masters, current students and family.
 It also explores the cultural tensions that caused him to leave Japan and begin a career in the West.

 Kimmo Pohjonen is one of the cutting-edge accordion virtuosi and composers of our time.
-After having heard a record of Pohjonen's during their concert tour in Finland, Kronos Quartet – who is well known for breaking new musical grounds – decided to get in touch with him.
-The Kronos/Kluster project entitled Uniko is a mutually beneficial sonic/visual adventure with this goal: to create unique and never-before-heard-of sounds from accordion and strings.
-The Making-Of is a short documentary giving an insight into the collaboration between Kimmo Pohjonen, who has taken the accordion to new dimensions, his Kluster-partner Samuli Kosminen, Finland's sampling guru, and the world's most revolutionary string quartet – the Kronos quartet.
+After having heard a record of Pohjonen's during their concert tour in Finland, Kronos Quartet – who is well known for breaking new musical ground – decided to get in touch with him.
+The Kronos/Kluster project entitled Uniko is a mutually beneficial sonic/visual adventure with this goal: to create unique and never-before-heard sounds from accordion and strings.
+"The Making of Uniko" is a short documentary giving an insight into the collaboration between Kimmo Pohjonen, who has taken the accordion to new dimensions, his Kluster partner Samuli Kosminen, Finland's sampling guru, and the world's most revolutionary string quartet – the Kronos Quartet.

 Puccini's Gianni Schicchi perfomed at the AVRO Kerstmatinee 2000 by Riccardo Chailly and the Royal Concertgebouw Orchestra.